-Cashew nuts contain the following nutrients:
+Cashew nuts contain the following vitamins and minerals:

 Copper